Resources for Faculty

 participants are faculty here on campus and would be happy to answer further questions

 by email, or (time permitting) to do a longer presentation in your class.
-More episodes coming soon.
+Scroll down; there are 4 episodes available.